 This should serve as a warning to all business card scanner apps and users.
 Some paid and free business card scanner apps collect the details of the contacts uploaded to the apps in order to resell this data to 3rd parties.
 The notice for this is hidden in the Privacy Policies and Terms of Service (TOS) of the apps.
 The potential for leakage is apparent and in clear violation of GDPR articles.

-Without naming names, there are several business card apps that utilize 3rd party server-side based machine vision/text recognition solutions.
+Without naming names, there are several business card apps that utilize 3rd party server-side-based machine vision/text recognition solutions.
 This means the business cards you are scanning are sent to a different company to process the OCR and send the result back to the app.
 Furthermore, this means that you are sharing the contact information with another entity.
-This possibly means that the card scanner app you are using is also privy to the sensitive data.
+This possibly means that the card scanner app you are using is also privy to sensitive data.
 However, they may still claim not to look at the Personal Identifiable Information (PII) they handle.

 scanner apps are collecting massive business card databases…selling such datasets to 3rd parties– Folocard